Robot-Inventor/shadowban-scanner/doc/en/how-to-support.md

 # How you can help develop Shadowban Scanner

 Shadowban Scanner is a hobby project of the author, but it takes a lot of time to develop and operate.
 If you can afford it, I would appreciate it if you could support its development.
+Please support me via [Buy Me a Coffee](https://www.buymeacoffee.com/keita_roboin) or [GitHub Sponsors](https://github.com/sponsors/Robot-Inventor).

 Also, just following [the author's Twitter account](https://x.com/keita_roboin) will motivate me to develop.
 If you are familiar with programming or would like to help with translation, please participate in the development on [GitHub](https://github.com/Robot-Inventor/shadowban-scanner/)!